ddbj/www/_jga/submission-e.md

 ## Update submissions  {#update}

-To update your submissions, please [contact to the JGA team](/contact-ddbj-e.html) .
+To update your submissions, please [contact to the JGA team](/contact-ddbj-e.html).
+If you want to add data to released Study/Dataset, you can not keep the added data private.
+Add data when the data can be released, or separate study to keep them private.

 ## Data release {#release}